SCStelz/CopilotForSecurity/CustomPlugIns/KQL-Sentinel-SentinelCost/README.md

 # Copilot for Security Custom Plugin - Sentinel KQL - Sentinel Costs

-#### Copilot for Security Plugin to run a Dynamic KQL Query to retrieve Microsoft Sentinel Costs for a specific time and date range by running a KQL query against the Usage table in Microsoft Sentinel.
+#### Copilot for Security Plugin to run a Dynamic KQL Query to estimate Microsoft Sentinel Costs for a specific time and date range by running a KQL query against the Usage table in Microsoft Sentinel.

 ### Pre-requisites